-Participation is generally capped at 50-60 students, with a maximum of 20 participants from the University of Maryland and other U.S. universities.
+Participation is generally capped at 50-60 students, with a maximum of 20 participants from U.S. universities.

 Meeting minimum requirements does not guarantee acceptance to the Study Abroad program.
 An applicant's total educational and disciplinary record, educational objective, professional attitude, level of preparedness and interpersonal maturity, advisor recommendations, special talents, personal preparation and personal achievements may be considered in the selection process.
 The University reserves the right to interview the student during the application process and to deny acceptance to any applicant for any reason the University determines to be material to the applicant's qualifications.

 The Salzburg program consists of one three-credit courses, and is designed to address the curricular needs of both upper-level undergraduates and graduate students.
 Participants are required to participate in a 3-week online course component for each of the courses prior to their arrival in Salzburg.
 The online component is designed to provide students with a rigorous outline of news curation, comparative news theories and multimedia storytelling.
 In this online section of the course, students will be required to read extensively and complete a 5-7 minute multimedia presentation on news curation around a global news topic of their choice.
 During the on-site portion of the program, breakout sections of 10-12 students each are generally supervised by two faculty members.
 UT Journalism professor Steve Reese will co-teach in the program.

 Examples of courses taught in previous years include: